FreeSoccerHDX/AdvancedWorldCreatorAPI/How to use Datapack Generation.md

          Prekey: custom_name <br>
          Name:   mycustom_datapack_biome <br>

-  If you have sub-folders in the specific folders you have to add them to the Name.
+  If you have sub-folders in the specific folders you have to add them to the Name. <br>
   For example: ```world\datapacks\MyDatapack\data\custom_name\worldgen\biome\sub_one_folder\mycustom_datapack_biome.json``` <br>
          Prekey: custom_name <br>
          Name:   sub_one_folder/mycustom_datapack_biome <br>